lchen198/wypyplus/README.md

 The Built-in Calendar
 <p align="center"><img src="calendar.png"></p>

-## New Features:
+## Key Features:
 * Only 23 lines of Python code with no external dependency other than the standard library.
 * Runs on Mac, Linux and Windows.
-* A built-in calendar and daily journal.
+* An example calendar and daily journal.
-* A built-in GetThingsDone guide to help you set up GTD quickly.
+* An example GetThingsDone guide to help you set up GTD quickly.
 * A template system that automatically inserts pre-defined content into new wiki pages.
 * Full-text search.
 * A modernized and mobile-friendly look using [Sakura CSS](https://github.com/oxalorg/sakura).